A newspaper has a novel strategy for covering one politician’s falsehoods: Don’t

 Quinn’s decision is a marked departure from conventional journalistic wisdom that politicians’ statements inherently deserve coverage and that every story has at least two sides.
-Newsrooms across the country have increasingly reevaluated that tactic because of former president Donald Trump’s more than 30,000 false or misleading claims, many of which dominated the news cycle and helped him amass a following.
+Newsrooms across the country have increasingly reevaluated that approach because of President Donald Trump’s more than 30,000 false or misleading claims, many of which dominated the news cycle and helped him amass a following.

 In an example of that kind of reckoning, the Milwaukee Journal Sentinel recently annotated an opinion piece from Sen. Ron Johnson (R-Wis.) with context for his claims about the false theory of massive fraud in the 2020 election.
-The newspaper’s editorial board wrote that it took that unusual steps to give readers “a fuller understanding of the senator’s actions.”
+The newspaper’s editorial board wrote that it took the unusual step to give readers “a fuller understanding of the senator’s actions.”

-In Ohio, Quinn argued that Mandel is different from most political candidates that the Plain Dealer has covered.
+In Ohio, Quinn argued that Mandel is different from most political candidates the Plain Dealer has covered.
 He’s shown a willingness to “say just about anything if it means getting his name in the news,” Quinn wrote — a gambit that he characterized as unprecedented at the state level.

 Mandel promoted the baseless theory that widespread voter fraud cost Trump reelection.
 He repeatedly stated incorrectly in 2017 that Ohio Sen. Sherrod Brown (D) worked a tax break for private-jet owners into a bill.
 During Mandel’s first run for Senate in 2012, PolitiFact Ohio named him its “Pants on Fire” champion for his inaccurate statements.